 These numbers are now called the Cullen numbers.
-Sometimes, the name "Cullen number" is extended to also include the Woodall numbers: Wn=n.2n-1 (then these are then the "Cullen primes of the second kind").
+Sometimes, the name "Cullen number" is extended to also include the Woodall numbers: Wn=n.2n-1 (then these are called "Cullen primes of the second kind").

 A Cullen prime is any prime of the form Cn.
 The only known Cullen primes Cn are those with n=1, 141, 4713, 5795, 6611, 18496, 32292, 32469, 59656, 90825, 262419, 361275, 481899, 1354828, 6328548, and 6679881.